dezashibi-c-projects/dthreads/README.md

 ### Debugging Macro

-You can add whether `#define DTHREAD_DEBUG` before including the header file and `DTHREAD_IMPL` or passing `-DDTHREAD_DEBUG` to your compiler to activate debug messages.
+You can add whether `#define DTHREAD_DEBUG` before including the header file or passing `-DDTHREAD_DEBUG` to your compiler to activate debug messages.

 **👉 NOTE: Checkout [basic.c](/examples/basic.c) example to learn more.**